Thanks, Rush, for the honor of being here for the second day.

 And maybe I shouldn't.

-I don't believe in jinxes, all right.
+I don't believe in jinxes, all right?

-So because of that, I'll tell you.
+So because of that, I'll tell you, are you concerned about overconfidence?

-I will believe that Republicans have traction to win back a bunch of seats, the 40 that are needed to return uh to the majority in the House.
+I will believe that Republicans have traction to win back a bunch of seats, the 40 that are needed to return to the majority in the House.

-I will believe it when I see it, and not for one minute beforehand.
+I will believe it when I see it and not for one minute beforehand.

-I don't know about polls, I don't know about forecast.
+I don't know about polls.

 Republicans suddenly empowered, thinking there might not be a Republican majority for another decade, suddenly seeing that the sheer extremism, the cravenness of this administration may have given them an unbelievable gift, the gift of the public's attention.